-Today’s cookie recipe was emailed to me by Erica, who got it from her uncle.
+Texas Al's Peanut Butter Cookies is a recipe from Erica, who got it from her uncle.
 Erica sent it to me in PDF form, so I got to see the original format.
 Fun!
-I love seeing recipes on original letterhead or in a person’s own handwriting.
+I love seeing recipes on original letterhead or in a person's own handwriting.

 I liked Texas Al's format, so just for fun, I wrote it in Texas Al's exact words (including the hints) and followed it as Texas Al instructed.
 There were a few minor issues.